 A graduate student recently contacted us with this question.
 She said she completed the sim in about 3-4 hours, but felt that she could have spent more time to make it better.

 I am asked this question (how long should a job sim take) a lot, and I usually give the unsatisfying answer, “it depends”.
-We designed the job sims so the tasks can be completed in 1-2 hours each, and each job sim typically comprises 3 tasks, so approximately 3-6 hours in total.
-However, the time you can spend depends on factors like how much time you have, and your reason for doing the sim (whether you’re doing the sim for a class assignment, in preparation for an internship interview, or simply shopping around for a job area to start investing time in).
+We designed the job sims to involve separate tasks that can be completed in 1-2 hours each, and each job sim typically comprises 3 tasks, so approximately 3-6 hours in total.
+However, the time you can spend depends on factors like how much time you have, and your reason for doing the sim (e.g., doing the sim for a class assignment, in preparation for an internship interview, or simply shopping around for a job area to start investing time in).
 I typically suggest completing the first task in a job sim, so 1-2 hours, and encourage grad students and postdocs to reflect on if they are interested in completing the entire job sim and wanting to learn more.
 For example, a research associate worked on the business development job sim and wanted to apply the new knowledge to analyze two different companies, so she spent a lot of time creating different slide decks for the deliverables, and said she loved it!

 If you find that you want to delve deeper or do more, that’s a great indication that you’re interested in the field.
 If you find that the exercise didn’t gel for you, or that you lost interest, that’s important to pay attention to, also.
 A postdoc once told me she was bored after reading through the job sim description, and I said, “Great!
 Which one are you exploring next.”
 It’s important to consider which tasks you like and which ones you don’t.
 Move on and experiment with a different career area.